37 at-home date night in ideas for married couples (non-TV activities). Find romantic date ideas for married couples.

 Here’s how I set this up:

-- Got the Solar Eclipse Glasses: I got my butt in gear about a week before the eclipse happened and felt lucky I still found these!
+- Got the Solar Eclipse Glasses: I got my butt in gear about a week before the eclipse happened and felt lucky I still found these (hint: check out your local library to see if they have free ones to give out ahead of solar eclipse events).

 - Added the Movie to Our Netflix Queue: I made sure to add the new movie to the top of the queue a week ahead of time, then send back one of the DVDs we had.